 - Guaranteed seat at the Hastings Leadership Academy for Women

 - Logo Recognition

 Supporting Membership Benefits

 - Yearlong subscription to four (4) webinars exclusively for Leadership Edge members where members will receive valuable tools and strategies for retaining and advancing women.

-- Two tickets to the annual Cutting-Edge Conference.
+- Free tickets to the Cutting-Edge Conference.
 At this invitation-only conference for top-level professionals, leading scholars will discuss the latest research related to women’s advancement.
 Conference attendees will actively engage with scholars doing path-breaking research and will leave with suggestions and demonstrations about how to structure sessions and programs for women’s initiatives and other groups in their organizations.

 - Member pricing on additional Cutting-Edge Conference tickets and other WorkLife Law events

 - Networking opportunities with other members and leaders in the areas of women’s advancement.

 - A listing of your firm or company with a link to your website displayed on WorkLife Law’s Women’s Leadership Edge web page.

 - Strategic consulting, customized programming, and additional services (fee-for-service).
 Members interested in additional programs and services can utilize a wide range of customized programming options.
 WorkLife Law’s experts work closely with members to identify issues and develop customized solutions that advance women and meet the organization’s goals.
 We offer a range of customized services, including policy guidance, strategic consulting, training, evaluation of existing policies and practices, help implementing “bias-interrupter” systems, practical guidance, customized webinars or events for your organization (in addition to those included in your standard membership benefits), and other assistance.
 Members can access these valuable services at a reduced member rate.
 Contact Jamie Dolkas at firstname.lastname@example.org for details.